-Heavy commercial uses should be largely confined to the Pioneer/Arkansas commercial area.
-In addition, the three Planned Development Areas on Bowen Road and Pleasant Ridge Road would permit professional offices and retail use.
+Heavy commercial uses should be largely confined to the Commercial/Redevelopment District, and Pioneer/Arkansas commercial area.
+In addition, the three Planned Development Areas on Bowen Road and Pleasant Ridge Road, and would also permit Professional Office/Retail Uses. would permit professional offices and retail use.
 At the prime commercial intersection of Bowen and Pleasant Ridge, it is expected that retail use would predominate as currently provided in the existing planned development for the property.
 These types of development are further described below both generically and their application in each of the key geographic areas is addressed.